Skip to main content

 How to apply

-To apply for a supported internship at St. John's College, you will need to complete an application form.
-Once we receive your form, a member of our team will get in touch with you to discuss the next steps, including requesting a copy of your EHCP.
+To apply for a Supported Internship, you will need to complete an application form.
+Once we receive your form, a member of our team will get in touch with you to discuss the next steps, including requesting a copy of your EHC plan.
 We accept applications throughout the year, but we encourage early submissions to avoid disappointment.

 You, your parent or carer can:

-• Get in touch using our contact form, give us a call, or meet us at an event.
+• Send us an email, give us a call, or meet us at an event.

 • We will explain what the programme is and check if it is right for you.